r0b0tt/100-days-of-code/log.md

 2. Solved a bug on the smart home web app that was making the navbar position to vary and even dissappear.

 **Thoughts**
 I had so much fun coding android today.
 I also replaced some if statements with switch since the values were definite.

+### Day 11: February 20, 2018

+**Today's Progress**
+1. Learned about react router flux, redux, animations and higher order components.
+2. Implemented the calculation of rates for the other services in my app (M-Pesa and Airtel Money).

+**Thoughts**
+Finished the react tutorial.
+Now on to creating awesome projects with it!
+Gotta start react native now as I practice react.
+This year it's all about javascript and maybe blockchain.